-- Cattle, sheep, goats, swine, and deer/elk must be identified by USDA approved official identification.
-Cattle, swine and deer/elk must be identified by official ear tag.
-Sheep and goats must be identified by official scrapie identification (see sheep and goat sections below). - Llamas and alpacas must be identified by official ear tag or microchip. - Misc. ruminants must be identified by unique eartag or microchip. - A complete written description is sufficient identification for horses entering New York accompanied by a CVI.
+- Cattle must be identified by an official USDA approved ear tag.
+Radio frequency identification (RFID) ear tags, commonly referred to as "840 RFID tags," are strongly recommended. - Sheep and goats must be identified by official scrapie identification (see sheep and goat sections below). - Swine must be identified by an official USDA approved ear tag.
+Radio frequency identification (RFID) ear tags, commonly referred to as "840 RFID tags," are strongly recommended.
+Nursing piglets do not have to be individually identified if the sow is correctly identified on the CVI and the number of piglets in the litter is noted on the CVI. - Llamas and alpacas must be identified by official ear tag or microchip. - Misc. ruminants must be identified by unique ear tag or microchip. - A complete written description is sufficient identification for horses entering New York accompanied by a CVI.
 The description must match the EIA test record.
-Horse sketches and descriptions should reference color pattern, hair whorls, chestnuts, scars and other markings as necessary to uniquely identify the horse.
+Horse sketches and descriptions should reference color pattern, hair whorls, chestnuts, scars, and other markings as necessary to uniquely identify the horse.
 Tattoos and microchips if any should be included.
-"Bay, no markings" is not an acceptable description for a CVI or EIA test record. - NOTE: If you are exhibiting animals identified by microchip a working reader must be supplied by the exhibitor. - For questions on animal identification please contact your veterinarian or our office at 518-457-3502.
+"Bay, no markings" is not an acceptable description for a CVI or EIA test record.

+- NOTE: If you are exhibiting animals identified by microchip, a working reader must be supplied by the exhibitor. - For questions on animal identification please contact your veterinarian or our office at 518-457-3502.